tsalmela/MapCopterClone/README.md

 - Run gradle assembleDebug task to build debug APK (or use Android Studio to run project)
   -  `./gradlew assembleDebug`
   - or `./gradlew installDebug` to build and install to a connected device
+- Get DJI developer rights + app key and DJI SDK for android development
+  - For developer rights + app key:
+    - Go to https://developer.dji.com/register/ and fill in your details
+    - After loging in to your account select "Create App" and select mobile SDK.
+Fill the fields as you wish but package name _must_ be 'fi.oulu.mapcopter
+    - Activate the app via email send to you.
+After clicking verification link in the email send to you you go to a page showing information of the app you just created.
+    - Take down the 'App key' since you will be needing it to develop under package name 'fi.oulu.mapcopter'
+  - For DJI SDK:
+    - If you are not logged in, log in to your account at https://developer.dji.com/en/login/
+    - Select Downloads and download newest version of Android SDK
+- Setting up the project to start developing:
+  - Download mapcopter project from github *INSERT LINK HERE*
+  - Unzip downloaded SDK and move 'API library' folder to mapcopter project folder
+  - Open mapcopter project (Android studio recommended) and open AndroidManifest.xml
+  - Replace the 'INSERT APP KEY HERE' with the app key you got earlier

+There you go!
+You are now ready to start developing mapcopter!

 ##### Pro tip: ADB through WLAN
 If you need to keep the device connected to the remote controller of the aircraft with USB,